Fairchild Air Force Base

 During the Cold War, Fairchild was a Strategic Air Command (SAC) base for 45 years (1947–1992), with bombers and tankers, as well as missiles for a brief period (1960–1965).

 As of 2018, the 92d Air Refueling Wing was commanded by Colonel Derek Salmi.
 Its Command Chief Master Sergeant was Chief Master Sergeant Lee Mills.

 History

 Fairchild Air Force Base is named in honor of General Muir S. Fairchild (1894–1950).
 Born in Bellingham, he graduated from Olympia High School and attended the University of Washington in Seattle.

 Fairchild received his wings and commission in 1918, and served as a pilot during World War I. He held various air staff positions during World War II and received his fourth star in 1948.
-While serving as USAF Vice Chief of Staff, he died on 17 March 1950.
+While serving as Vice Chief of Staff of the Air Force, he died on 17 March 1950.